stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The cache options dictionary can have a complex structure if we want to fine-tune the cache by using all the available options:

 1. The `store` option - The class that functions as the data cache.
-By default, if no cache options are set, the MemoryStore is used, which means we don't actually use a real cache, just the local object attributes.
+By default, if no cache options are set, the `MemoryStore` is used, which means we don't actually use a real cache, just the local object attributes.
 E.g. if an attribute of a resource is accessed the first time, the attribute value is fetched from Stormpath and saved as the object attribute.
 If we read the attribute again, Stormpath wouldn't be queried.
-However, RedisStore is a full-fledged cache.
+Note that `MemoryStore` is overly complex to explicitly demonstrate the caching architecture.
+However, `RedisStore` is a full-fledged cache.
 We can write additional cache implementations by providing the caching interface methods to get, put, delete, clear the cache and query about cache size without changing the whole SDK.
 Please check the existing cache implementations for info on how to do that.

 2. The `regions` option - each resource 'region' can have a separate cache implementation.
-E.g. `Application` resources are stored in Redis but `Directory` resources use MemoryStore.
+E.g. `Application` resources are stored in Redis but `Directory` resources use `MemoryStore`.
 These kind of resource groups are called `regions`, each with its own options:

   1. `store` - The cache store, if none is set for this region, the global stores set at the root of the cache options is used.
   2. `ttl` - Time To Live.
 The amount of time (in seconds) after which the stored resource data will be considered expired.
   3. `tti` - Time To Interact.
 If this amount of time has passed after the resource was last accessed, it will be considered expired.
   4. `store_opts` - The store-specific options, if any.
-E.g. RedisStore requires a host and a port to be set because we need that information when accessing Redis, while MemoryStore requires no further options.
+E.g. `RedisStore` requires a host and a port to be set because we need that information when accessing Redis, while `MemoryStore` requires no further options.

 ***